HumanitiesAnalytics/Denison-DA-Fall-2020/assignments/data-and-code-ledger.md

 You will be graded three times throughout the semester on your progress, but I encourage you to view this assignment as a living tool for your own learning and reference throughout the course.

 1. To get started, check out the Data and Code Ledger Template from Github Classroom.
+Direct link: https://classroom.github.com/a/yA9nlKxb

 2. Once you have created a fork of the Data and Code Ledger Template repository, make a new branch called 'student' and set it to the default branch (as we do with labs).